tivrfoa/tivrfoa.github.io/_posts/2020-09-25-james-gosling-nyjavasig-25-anniversary.md

 [51:02](https://youtu.be/Yo-_x_px9h0?t=3062) - Brian Goetz asked if James wants to go back and work on Java with them.

 [51:47](https://youtu.be/Yo-_x_px9h0?t=3107) - People on Amazon telling him about coding style and where he should place braces!
-Oh my gosh ...
+Oh my gosh ...<br>
+Check this [update](#update-2020-09-26) where James explains what he means by code density.

 [1:02:03](https://youtu.be/Yo-_x_px9h0?t=3723) - Performance and value types